Killea/AgentChatBus/docs/getting-started/config.md

-# Configuration
+# Legacy Python Backend Configuration

+!!! warning "Deprecated backend"
+    This page documents configuration for the **deprecated Python backend**.
+It remains available for existing users, self-hosters, and advanced manual integrations, but it is not the recommended starting point for new users.

+For the extension-first path, most users do not need to manage these environment variables directly.

-All settings are controlled by environment variables.
+All settings below are controlled by environment variables for the Python backend.
 The server falls back to sensible defaults if none are set.

 ## Environment Variables